-We called all our friends, told them to come over and bought every bottle of fizzy wine in the off licence and partied for a long while.
-Then followed a tense Sunday where we were terrified that we would mislay the ticket before Monday, when we went to the Camelot local office where they gave us a cheque.
-They offered financial advice and counselling, but we elected to be anonymous so no begging letters came.
+We called all our friends, told them to come over, and bought every bottle of fizzy wine in the liquor store and partied for a long while.
+Then followed a tense Sunday where we were terrified that we would mislay the ticket before Monday, when we went to the Camelot local office where they gave us a check.
+They offered financial advice and counseling, but we elected to be anonymous so no begging letters came.

 In what ways has the sum impacted on your life?

 It was enough money to be life-changing, without being enough to give up work and travel the world or buy fancy cars.
 We bought our house with the largest amount, paid off our credit cards and overdraft, bought a modest car for me, went on vacation to Africa and New Zealand and gave a bit away here and there.

 So how much did you win?

 Over £200,000 [$250,000].

 We made all the major purchases within a couple of years, but some of them were investments.